LayerManager/layman/doc/data-storage.md

 Filesystem is used as persistent data store, so data survives Layman restart.

 ### PostgreSQL
 **[User schema](https://www.postgresql.org/docs/9.1/ddl-schemas.html)** is created for every user who reserved username.
 Name of user schema is always the same as username.
 Every user-related information is saved in this schema.
-Besides this, explicit [access rule](https://docs.geoserver.org/stable/en/user/security/layer.html) for all layers in user workspace is created.
-The rule looks like `<workspace>.*.r=<LAYMAN_GS_ROLE>,ROLE_ANONYMOUS`.

 **[Table](https://www.postgresql.org/docs/9.1/sql-createtable.html)** is created in user schema for each layer the user published.
 Name of the table is the same as layername.
 Every layer-related information is saved in tha table.
 The table contains data from vector data files.